 Indica Side Effects: Final Thoughts

-Indica strains are known for their relaxing, sedating effects, which can be an excellent thing for insomniacs and sufferers of chronic pain alike.
+Indica strains are known for their relaxing, sedating effects.
+As a result, medicinal patients consume indica strains to address conditions like insomnia and chronic pain.
 They are also helpful for those trying to increase their appetite either due to eating disorders or the side effects of chemotherapy.

 However, these benefits can become problematic in certain situations.
 If you have things to do, the last thing you want is to be stuck to the couch, bingeing on pizza, after all!
 The best way to avoid this is to know what to expect and be prepared.

-We hope that this article has helped you to understand some of the most common indica side effects and how to avoid them.
+We hope this article has helped you understand some of the most common indica side effects and how to avoid them.
 Always remember to use marijuana responsibly.